ShreyashM17/SnapVC/README.md

 ```bash
 svcs init
 ```
-This creates a `.svcss` directory with the default "main" house.
+This creates a `.svcs` directory with the default "main" house.

 ### House Management